tiacsys/bridle/boards/arm/tiac_magpie/doc/index.rst

 Zephyr provides a large number of integration tests to evaluate the target architecture, the operating system core components, drivers and subsystems.
-Most of them can be build and running by Zephyr :doc:`develop/test/twister` without any further modification.
+Most of them can be build and running by the Zephyr :ref:`twister_script` without any further modification.

 Before a single or multiple test cases can be executed directly on the